george-hawkins/mini-quad-2023/tx-setup.md

 [xxx](images/mamba-isolation-to-fc.webp) TODO: clip and convert to PNG.

+Note: see [ESC Shielding](https://oscarliang.com/4in1-esc-shielding/) from OL on why the Mambe interference shield or something similar is needed.

 Question: if you used an Flywoo insulation board could you put this directly above the ESC with no o-rings?

 **Note:** the stack is already at it's limit - a insulation board and interference would only add 1mm but would it push things over the limit - the lock nuts are already only just on.